crossplane/crossplane/design/design-doc-observe-only-resources.md

 - Referencing existing resources without managing them
-  - In your managed resource, you want to reference network resources like VPC and subnets that are managed by another tool or team. _For example, you want to create and RDS instance in Crossplane, but you want it to use an existing Subnet Group managed by Terraform._
+  - In your managed resource, you want to reference network resources like VPC and subnets that are managed by another tool or team. _For example, you want to create an RDS instance in Crossplane, but you want it to use an existing Subnet Group managed by Terraform._
 - Fetching data from existing resources
   - You need information about an existing VPC, such as its CIDR range and the